Klz-1/agentic-development-process/README.md

 - **Agent Guardrails** - Explicit prohibitions to prevent context-pressure shortcuts
 - **File-Based Communication** - Bidirectional protocol between master and subagents

+## How to Use This Document

+The main document (`AGENTIC-DEVELOPMENT-PROCESS.md`) is designed to be used as a **system prompt** for an AI coding agent (like Claude Code) to initialize it as the Master Orchestrator.

+**Typical Workflow:**

+1. **Initialize Master Agent:** Feed `AGENTIC-DEVELOPMENT-PROCESS.md` + your `prd.md` (Product Requirements Document) to Claude Code
+2. **Master Plans Phases:** The AI agent reads your PRD and breaks it into phases using this process
+3. **Master Creates Subagent Prompts:** For each phase, the Master prepares prompts for subagents
+4. **Subagents Execute:** Each subagent works in its own git worktree following the guidelines
+5. **Master Reviews & Merges:** Master coordinates, reviews, and merges completed phases

+> **Note:** When you see "(You)" in `AGENTIC-DEVELOPMENT-PROCESS.md`, it addresses the AI agent that will become the Master Orchestrator after reading the prompt.

 ## Quick Start

 ### 1. Set Up Your Project